Santorini – Where to Stay

 Santorini – Where to Stay – Our Choice

 We recommend Villa Anto in Fira.
 (NOTE – It is pronounced Villa ANDO.
 We called it Villa Anto and the taxi driver was confused.)
 It is a few minutes walking away from the noise and hub bub of the city center of Fira.
 The rooms are new, very clean and have wonderful AC!
-We loved making coffee and tea in the kitchen each morning and waiting the water while we sipped.
-I’m told the sunrise from the balcony is lovely but honestly we never woke up earlier to see it!
+We loved making coffee and tea in the kitchen each morning and watching the water while we sipped.
+I’m told the sunrise from the balcony is lovely but honestly we never woke up early enough to see it!
 I can say that the evenings were delightful.

 Villa Anto (pronounced Villa ANDO)